 UPDATE: We're so happy to report that we've been able to locate a handful of completely PVC-free life vests since we first researched this subject.
 These life jackets are made primarily with Gaia foam, NBR (nitrile butadiene rubber) foam or polyethylene foam.

 Polyethylene and EVA Foam Floaties, Noodles and Mats

 Thank goodness there are still old-fashioned molded pool made with PVC-free polyethylene around!
 They are getting harder to find, but we've seen them at Lowes here and here, at Academy Sports here.
-There's a great hard-sided pool made by Little Tikes, the Butterfly Beach Sandbox and Wading Pool here, and also the Step2 Play & Shade Pool here.
+There's a great hard-sided pool made by Little Tikes, the Butterfly Beach Sandbox and Wading Pool here, and also the Step2 Play & Shade Pool pictured below.